NativePHP/nativephp.com/resources/views/docs/1/getting-started/introduction.md

 Go read the docs!
 We've tried to make them as comprehensive as possible, but if you find something missing, please feel free to [contribute](https://github.com/nativephp/nativephp.com).

-This site and all the NativePHP are open source and available on [GitHub](https://github.com/nativephp).
+This site and all the NativePHP repositories are open source and available on [GitHub](https://github.com/nativephp).

 Ready to jump in?
 [Let's get started](installation).